ulims/GoNest/docs/QUICKSTART.md

 # 4. Create with specific template and strict mode
 $ gonest new my-api --template=api --strict
 ```

+**✅ What happens automatically:**
+- CLI tool installed globally
+- All dependencies handled
+- Ready to use immediately

 The CLI tool automatically:
 - ✅ Create the recommended project structure